-Today is the feast of St. Matthew Apostle and Evangelist.
-Little is known about St. Matthew.
-He was a tax collector and in other synoptic gospels, he is referred to as Levi.
-The story of Matthew’s call is found in Matthew 9:9 “As Jesus passed by, he saw a man named Matthew sitting at the customs post.
-He said to him, “Follow me.”
-And he got up and followed him”.
+Today is the Feast of St. Matthew apostle and evangelist.
+The painting is the “Call of St. Matthew” by the famed artist Caravaggio based on this scripture passage: “As Jesus passed by, he saw a man named Matthew sitting at the customs post.
+He said to him, “Follow me” He got up and followed him.”
+(Wikipedia, The Calling of St. Matthew https://en.wikipedia.org/wiki/The_Calling_of_St_Matthew)

 Carl Middleton is a theologian/ethicist and a member of the Passionist Family.